Harvey71/emdr/README.md

 Wiring is quite simple, since the Teensy LC already has a 5 V driver on board.
 Please refer to https://github.com/PaulStoffregen/WS2812Serial.

+Teensy LC's 5V driver is hard wired to pin 17.
+Unfortunately, the WS2812Serial library does not support pin 17 as output.
+But it supports pin 24.
+So connect pin 24 to pin 17 and thus to the input of the 5V driver.
+Then connect the output of the driver, mostly named "17 at Vin voltage" (the pin between "3.3V" and "12"), to DIn of the light strip.

+You also have to connect 5V of the Teensy to 5V of the LED strip, same with GND.
+Since 5V and GND are looped through the whole LED strip, it does not matter where to connect them.
+So you can use the solder pads that are closest to the Teensy.
+However, that is different with the data line.
+You have to use the solder pin labelled "DI" or "DIn" at the end of the LED strip.

 #### Parts list

 amount|article|example order link